Housing mediation services

 Strategies with this rating have limited research documenting effects.
 These strategies need further research, often with stronger designs, to confirm effects.

 Housing mediation services facilitate mediation between tenants and landlords to resolve conflict and prevent eviction.
-Often provided through housing counseling agencies, local consumer agencies, or small claims court advisors, services are available to all renters and landlords, but are most often used by lower income renters.
+Often provided through housing counseling agencies, local consumer agencies, or small claims court advisors, services are available to all renters and landlords, but are most often used by renters with lower incomes.

 What could this strategy improve?